edge-cloud/www.edge-cloud.net/_posts/2013-06-13-arista-veos-on-vmware-esx.md

 Increase the number of NICs to 4 and choose _E1000_ as the _Adapter_ for all of them.
 Connect each NIC to a port-group applicable to your specific setup.

-The _&#8220;NIC 1&#8221;_ will appear as the _&#8220;Mgmt&#8221;_ interface within vEOS.
-If you didn&#8217;t create any port-groups specific to your vEOS setup so far, don&#8217;t worry: Just pick any available port-group.
+The _"NIC 1"_ will appear as the _"Mgmt"_ interface within vEOS.
+If you didn't create any port-groups specific to your vEOS setup so far, don't worry: Just pick any available port-group.
 We will get a chance again to change this later.